aspnet/Blazor.Docs/community.md

 * [Learn Blazor](https://learn-blazor.com/) &ndash; Community documentation on Blazor.

 ## Books
-* [Blazor Quick Start Guide: Build web applications using Blazor, EF Core, and SQL Server](https://amzn.to/2OToEji) Blazor Quick Start Guide: Build web applications using Blazor, EF Core, and SQL Server (Published October 31, 2018)
+* [Blazor Quick Start Guide: Build web applications using Blazor, EF Core, and SQL Server (2018)](https://amzn.to/2OToEji) &ndash; An introduction to Blazor core concepts and how to apply concepts to real-world web apps with the help of Entity Framework Core and SQL Server.

 ## Courses